- Criminal Justice

 Madinah believes that everyone deserves a safe place to call home.
 But for too many people in the 26th district, their access to housing is constantly under threat.
 In manufactured housing communities, like Glasgow Courts, tenants own their homes but not the land it rests on.
 This means they can be evicted any month if the landowner sells the property to a developer.
 In other rental properties, leases can be changed unexpectedly leaving families in dire situations.

 To make sure that everyone has a roof over their head, we need to expand protections and make sure that everyone has the opportunity to either own their home or own their neighborhoods as a community.

-- Expand the rights of tenants to provide more secure housing.
+- Expand the rights of tenants in order to provide more secure housing.

 - Increase resources to enforce tenant protections.

 - Ban discrimination by source of income, including Section 8 vouchers.